 – answering emails after 6 pm

-– arguing with people who have different opinions
+– arguing with people who have different opinions and just want to fight

-– lame pick-up lines on Tinder
+– zero-effort pick-up lines on dating apps

 “Whenever you feel compelled to put others first at the expense of yourself, you are denying your own reality, your own identity.”